gear-foundation/dapps/contracts/nft-master/README.md

 <!-- Description starts here -->

-This smart contract serves as a generic router for standardized gNFT (gRC-721) contracts in the blockchain network.
+This smart contract serves as a generic router for standardized gNFT (gRC-721) contracts on the blockchain network.
 Its main function is to provide an approved list of addresses for gNFT smart contracts that have been uploaded to Gear-powered networks.
 Only smart contract operators can change the approved address list.

-In general this smart contact allow to change whole gNFT contract logic, add new awesome features and create new collections without losing backward compatibility.
-This allows the web application to dynamically load the necessary gNFT's with all updates without writing any extra frontend code or redeploying.
+In general, this smart contract allows for the modification of the entire gNFT contract logic, addition of new features, and creation of new collections without sacrificing backward compatibility.
+This enables the web application to dynamically load the necessary gNFTs with all updates, without requiring any additional frontend code or redeployment.

 <!-- End of description -->